NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 Disability

-If you have a long term (4 weeks or more) medical condition (physical or mental), you can apply for disability support.
+If you have a long term (4 weeks or more) medical condition (physical or mental), or ongoing carer responsibilities, you can apply for disability support.
 Disability Services can help you to create an academic plan to successfully complete your degree with any reasonable accommodations.
 Medical conditions that may be considered as a ‘disability’ include, but are not limited to, conditions listed in the Disability Discrimination Act (1992), as well as “temporary disabilities”, including broken limbs and pregnancy.
 If your disability becomes exacerbated around the time an assessment is due, even if you have a Disability Plan and have already been provided with a reasonable adjustment, you can still apply for special consideration.

 Discontinuing